FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 - <code>New</code> allows creating a new snapshot, storing the current sources, rooms and masters state.
 - <code>Duplicate</code> allows duplicating the current snapshot selected in the snapshot list.
 - <code>Update</code> allows updating the selected snapshot in the snapshot list with the current state of the session.
+It will create a new snapshot version.
 - <code>Remove</code> allows deleting the snapshot(s) selected in the snapshot list.
 - <code>Move up</code> moves the selected snapshot(s) up one row in the snapshot list.
 - <code>Move down</code> moves the selected snapshot(s) down one row in the snapshot list.